FusionAuth/fusionauth-load-tests/README.md

 ## Run a Load Test

 Before you can log users in, you need to create users.

-Run the User-Registrations test to create users.
+⚠️ **IMPORTANT!** If you have configured SMTP in your Tenant with a valid public SMTP server, performing a user registration test could get you flagged for abuse, and negatively impact your email deliverability.
+You should remove your SMTP configuration before running the user registration test.

+To create users, run the User-Registrations test:
 ```
 cd build/dist
 ./load-test.sh User-Registrations.json
 ```

-Now that you have users, you can run the User-Logins test.
+Now that you have users, you can run the User-Logins test:
 ```
 cd build/dist
 ./load-test.sh User-Logins.json